wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 4. Get a view of all your plugins and how each one is distributed across each site.

 == Changelog ==

+= 2.4.0 =

+* ADDED:	Now works around the WP Maintenance plugin so you can add and manage the site.
+* ADDED:	Support for the new automatic [WordPress Background Updates features in iControlWP](http://www.icontrolwp.com/2013/11/manage-wordpress-automatic-background-updates-icontrolwp/).

 = 2.3.10 =